Pop quiz! Which one of these do home sellers find most stressful?

 I would stick to the main areas of your home only (kitchen, living room, master bed).

-Should you include painting on your to-do list when getting ready?
+Should you include painting on your checklist when getting ready?

 But what you probably really want to know is if you only need to touch up paint or paint the entire interior, or maybe only certain rooms.